RIKEN-BCIL/BCILDCMCONVERT/README.md

 ```

 DICOMlist: list of input DICOM directories
-NIFTI: sub-directory including all the NIFTI volumes converted from DICOM in the input <Subject DICOM directory.
+NIFTI: sub-directory including all the NIFTI volumes converted from DICOM in the input <Subject DICOM dir>.
 Seriesinfo.csv: major scanning parameters of each sequnce series.
 Studyinfo.csv: information on study, patients, and MRI scanners.